-- class A recycled water will be delivered via a "purple pipe" network to homes, local industry and open spaces to reduce the future demand for potable water supplies by 3,400 million litres/ year.
-Pending further investigation, this could also enable the provision of recycled water for environmental flows in the Moorabool River as pumped groundwater contributions from the Batesford Quarry decline or support irrigated agriculture, horticulture and viticulture in the Moorabool Valley - passively irrigated street trees, swales and enhanced infiltration billabongs will retain 4,400 million litres/year of water in the landscape and support enhanced tree canopy of an additional 85 hectares to create an enriched local identity and landscape character - local waterways will be naturalised and rehabilitated, including vegetation enhancement of the Barwon, Cowies and Moorabool Rivers to create high value green corridors and enhance biodiversity - provision for the long-term capture and transfer of treated stormwater from wetlands within the development to supplement potable water supplies by over 5,000 million litres over a 30-50 year timeframe, subject to ongoing investigations confirming the viability of this proposal.
+- Class A recycled water will be delivered via a "purple pipe" network to homes, local industry and open spaces to reduce the future demand for potable water supplies by 3,400 million litres/year.
+Pending further investigation, this could also enable the provision of recycled water for environmental flows in the Moorabool River as pumped groundwater contributions from the Batesford Quarry decline or support irrigated agriculture, horticulture and viticulture in the Moorabool Valley.
+Construction of this "purple pipe" network will commence in 2023 as development of the area begins, with the first houses expected to be occupied by 2025. - Passively irrigated street trees, swales and enhanced infiltration billabongs will retain 4,400 million litres/year of water in the landscape and support enhanced tree canopy of an additional 85 hectares to create an enriched local identity and landscape character. - Local waterways will be naturalised and rehabilitated, including vegetation enhancement of the Barwon, Cowies and Moorabool Rivers to create high value green corridors and enhance biodiversity. - Provision for the long-term capture and transfer of treated stormwater from wetlands within the development to supplement potable water supplies by over 5,000 million litres over a 30-50 year timeframe, subject to ongoing investigations confirming the viability of this proposal.